PiRaTaS-GR/ghsubfinder.v2/README.md

   just the "example.com" and the program will find the subdomains in this website.</p>

  # WHAT NEW DID I ADD TO THE VERSION 2
+ - I added the ability to detect whether the site uses a wildcard subdomain method to avoid unnecessary scans.

 <h1>SCREENSHOTS</h1>